 Children may be exposed to negative atmospheres and relationships at home, at school or in their neighborhoods, and they may feel comfortable sharing their feelings or experiences with a caring volunteer or mentor.

 While volunteering, a child may disclose something alarming about his or her personal life to you.
 When a child discloses such information:

-- BELIEVE IT
+- o BELIEVE IT

-- o Listen calmly and carefully
+- Listen calmly and carefully

-- o Do not react strongly
+- Do not react strongly

 - O DO NOT PROMISE TO KEEP IT A SECRET

-- \circ Immediately alert a Teacher, Volunteer Coordinator, or a Staff member on duty.
+- o Immediately alert a Teacher, Volunteer & Mentor Manager, or another staff member on duty.

-PHOTOGRAPHY, CELL PHONES AND MEDIA
+PHOTOGRAPHY, CELL PHONES, SOCIAL MEDIA

-Photography of any FFCDC children is not allowed.
+Photography of the children is not allowed.
 No photos are to be posted on any publication or social media site.
-If you would like photos of our children, please visit the FFCDC Facebook page and share our posts from our social media pages.
+If you would like photos of our children, please visit our Facebook page and share our posts from our social media pages.